Elmwood, West Hartford

 Elmwood is a neighborhood in West Hartford, Connecticut that encompasses the area south of Interstate 84 and east of South Main Street, extending to the borders of neighboring Newington and Hartford.
 It is primarily a middle-class and working-class enclave of 10,800 residents composed mostly of postwar single-family homes and duplexes.

 History

 As with the rest of West Hartford, Elmwood was mostly rural and sparsely populated, consisting of farmland and agriculture, until suburban residential development unfolded throughout the 20th century.
 Once home to a substantial Irish and Italian American community, Elmwood today is West Hartford's most racially diverse section of town.
-Household incomes tend to be more modest than other areas of West Hartford, and the neighborhood contains a higher concentration of blacks, Hispanics and Asian Americans.